 During the long forbearance, the government not only deferred payments but waived interest on federal student loans.
-At the same time, interest rates on refinanced loans with private lenders have remained near historic lows (they have since started to rise).
+At the same time, interest rates on refinanced loans with private lenders remained near historic lows (they have since started to rise).

 For some people, this is creating an interesting choice.

 Student loan refinancing can decrease monthly payments, depending on the terms of the loan.
 By refinancing federal student loans, though, borrowers forgo federal student loan forgiveness programs and income-driven repayment plans.

 The new federal loan forgiveness plan cancels $10,000 in federal student loan debt for individuals earning $125,000 or less a year ($250,000 for married couples) and up to $20,000 for those with Pell Grants.
 Additionally, people with undergraduate loans would be able to cap their payments at 5% of their monthly income.
 Federal student loan repayments will be recalculated, but specific information has not yet been released.